Biblical Archaeology Truth

 Picture

-This capital was found by Kathleen Kenyon among a tumble of large ashlars in her site XXIV, which is just north and east of the Stepped-Stone Structure.
-It had fallen from an important building on top of the ridge and dates to the time of Solomon.
+This capital was found by Kathleen Kenyon among a tumble of large ashlars in her site XVIII, which is just north and east of the Stepped-Stone Structure.
+It had fallen from an important building on top of the ridge and, according to Kenyon, dates to the time of David and Solomon.

 Picture

-This is the last photograph of the tumble of large ashlars near which Kathleen Kenyon found the Proto-Aeolic capital.
-Taken in 1984, the photo clearly shows the phoenician ashlars behind the rebar in the center-right.
+This is the last photograph of the tumble of large ashlars found by Dr. Shiloh in Area G. Taken in 1984, the photo clearly shows the Phoenician ashlars behind the re-bar in the center-right.
+Kathleen Kenyon found more ashlars near this spot (her square XVIII), and among those ashlars was found the Proto-Aeolic capital.
+The capital fragments and ashlars may have belonged to David's house.

 Reconstructed gate from Hazor